ZekEsa/KaBoom/README.md

 # KaBoom
 Audio recognition project using Java.

-Note: Can only recognize songs from MUSIC FOLDEER
+Note: Can only recognize songs from music folder